ZigaVukcevicDev/knowledge/readme.md

 Reactive programming
 --------------------

-It is a way to build an app using events and reacting to them, using Reactive Extensions﻿ library like RxJS (RxJava...).
+Reactive programming is a way to build an app using events and reacting to them, using Reactive Extensions﻿ library like RxJS (RxJava...).
+Apps have evolved to be more real-time: e.g. "likes" to some content can be reflected in real time to other connected users.

 `Listener` is called an `observer`﻿, and the `stream`, `an observable`﻿.
 A stream is an ordered sequence of events.
 This is well-known design